raymondjavaxx/RotatingLabel/README.md

 # RotatingLabel

 RotatingLabel is a label that animates text changes by scrolling characters.
-The component was designed for presenting numeric values, such as account balances and stock prices, but it can be used for any text, although not ideal.
+The component is designed for presenting numeric values, such as account balances and stock prices, but it can be used for any text, although not ideal.

 ## Installation